shreystechtips/pythonbytes/projects/knight/README.md

 of the function in addition to itself.

-To get some practice with recursion try writing a factorial program that multiplies numbers together.
+* To get some practice with recursion try writing a factorial program that multiplies numbers together.
 ```1 x 2 x 3 x 4 x 5``` is 5-factorial, also written **5!**.
+* Write another recursion program that tells you what the 10th prime number is.

 ### Recursion in the knight's tour problem